Religious response to assisted reproductive technology: Conservative Judaism

 The official halachic legal authority for American Conservative Judaism is the Rabbinical Assembly's Committee on Jewish Law and Standards.
 They vote on proposed responsa.
 A responsa may be approved by either a majority or a minority vote, and individual Rabbis may rely on even minority-approved responsa for their rulings.

 Artificial insemination: AI is not typically allowed because it calls into question a variety of Jewish Laws regarding incest, adultery, and lineage.
 In fact, there are some Rabbis who work closely with fertilization clinics so that they can supervise all genetic material.
 The sperm donor is considered the father for purposes of determining the child's tribal status and for issues of ritual consanguinity, therefore, the use of anonymous donors is strongly discouraged.
 When it comes to adultery, there is the possibility that a man could have made multiple sperm donations.
 That leaves room for half-siblings to potentially meet and marry which would violate the Jewish incest laws.
 Lastly, you have the adultery claims.
 If a woman uses sperm from a man that is not her husband, some consider this to be adultery.
-Others, however, don't see this as an issue because both members of the couple consent to the use of third party sperm donation.
+Others, however, do not see this as an issue because both members of the couple consent to the use of third party sperm donation.

 Egg donation/Surrogacy: Surrogacy and egg donation are permissible and the birth mother, rather than the genetic mother, is considered the mother of the child, therefore conversion may be necessary if a non-Jewish woman acts as a gestational surrogate.
 A maximum of 3 embryos may be implanted at a time.
 Freezing and donation of embryos is permitted.

 The Conservative movement's position on "family purity" practices, reducing the amount of time after a woman's period during which she is prohibited to have sex, may also work as a pro-fertility measure.
 As part of its treatment of Tohorat HaMishpahah, the Conservative Assembly in 2006 accepted a position of eliminating the requirement for seven white days after the cessation of menses and establishing this as an optional custom.
 This is offered as a solution for women dealing with ovulation before mikvah by reducing the number of days with sexual relations being forbidden from an average of 12 to 5.
 Mid-cycle staining during ovulation, while ordinarily would prevent sexual relations by being considered zavah, is to be considered a result of ancillary circumstances (diet, medical treatment, physical exertion, or illness) and as such the emission is considered permissible, and the woman would not become a zavah.
 Drug therapies to avoid mid-cycle staining are deemed unnecessary with the risks of the drug side-effects outweighing the prohibition of zavah due to the commandment of hai bahem, ("[you shall] live by them").